hjraad/FLT/README.md

-# This is the official repository for the paper Federate Learning with Taskonomy for Non-IID Data.
+# This is the official repository for the paper Federate Learning with Taskonomy (FLT) for Non-IID Data.
 (clean up is in progress)